 In an experiment to seek the limits to such self-organised learning, we (Mitra and Dangwal 2010) found that groups of Tamil-speaking children in a southern Indian village were able to understand the basic concepts of biotechnology on their own, in English.
 This rather astounding result seemed to indicate that, working in groups, children were able to reach levels of learning years ahead of standard expectations.
 However, they understood considerably less than did a control group who were taught the same subject.
-We then introduced an affectionate and admiring, but not knowledgeable, adult, and found that she was able to equalise the levels of learning between the control and experimental groups.
-I described this friendly, non-threatening adult presence as part of the "grandmother's method": stand behind, admire, act fascinated and praise.
+We then introduced an affectionate and admiring, but not knowledgeable, adult, and found that she was able to equalise the levels of learning adult presence as part of the ''grandmother's method'': stand behind, admire, act fascinated and praise.
 Further, in another study (Mitra 2010), I studied ways to organise retired teachers (sometimes referred to as the Granny Cloud or as eMediators) to connect with children remotely, using peer-to-peer video communication such as Skype (Figure 2).